UK seeks unity at G7 meeting over Russia's 'malign behavior'

 “We need to defend ourselves against the growing threats from hostile actors," Truss said as she opened the meeting of foreign ministers from the U.K., the United States, Canada, France, Germany, Italy and Japan.
 “And we need to come together strongly to stand up to aggressors who are seeking to limit the bounds of freedom and democracy.”

-Truss and Blinken met Saturday and “expressed deep concern about a buildup of Russian troops on Ukraine’s border,” the British government said.
+Truss and Blinken met late Friday and “expressed deep concern about a buildup of Russian troops on Ukraine’s border,” the British government said.
 The two politicians said “any incursion by Russia would be a strategic mistake for which there would be serious consequences.”

 The U.S. and its NATO allies are concerned the movement of Russian troops and weapons to the border region may be a prelude to invasion and have said they would inflict heavy sanctions on Russia’s economy if that happens.

-Note: This version has been corrected to show that Truss and Blinken met late Friday, not Saturday.